How does a Traction Control System (TCS) works?

-TCS is an abbreviation of Traction Control System.
+TCS is an abbreviation of the Traction Control System.
 As the name suggests, this system deals with controlling the traction of the drive wheels of the vehicle.
 The main purpose of employing this system is to control wheel slip occurring during acceleration on slippery roads.
 The TCS is always coupled with ABS and uses the hardware of ABS to function.

 Usually, it is experienced that the wheels of a vehicle spin on the same location without moving forward when accelerated on slippery roads like ice-covered roads.
 This happens due to the reduced friction.
 In such a case, if the speed of rotation of that wheel lowers, then the wheel achieves its desired tractive force and can move forward under control.
 Thus, the role of the TCS begins here.

 The Electronic Control Unit (ECU) has the module of the Traction Control System in it.
 It compares the vehicle's drive wheels' rotational speeds with the help of the ABS's wheel speed sensors.
 If any of the drive wheels are rotating at exceptionally high speeds, the TCS considers it as the corresponding wheel's spinning.